joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 No server.
 No domain name.
 No host.
 No database.

 Seriously, if you want to "do web development" you can crack open Notepad (Windows) or TextEdit (macOS) and get started; both come pre-installed on both operating systems.
-Granted, that's always been he case.
+Granted, that's always been the case.

 When I worked at a call center I used to develop HTML layouts between and sometimes during calls.
 I worked there from 2001–2007.